How to Fix 403 Forbidden Error on Google Chrome

 Since the HTTP 403 Forbidden error is directly related to file access permissions, our present methods will focus on resolving it.

-However, other ways exist to solve this problem, such as clearing the browser’s cache or scanning for malware.
+However, alternative solutions exist to resolve this issue, such as clearing the browser’s cache or scanning for malware.

 Look at the eight methods available to resolve the 403 HTTP error.

-Please note that while the steps here focus primarily on WordPress, they can also be applied to other websites.
+Please note that while the steps outlined here primarily focus on WordPress, they can also be applied to other websites.

 1. htaccess file.
 Check out